kamalmdmostafa/chlorophyll_measurement/README.md

 # chlorophyll_measurement
 Extract chlorophyll with 100% methanol (grinding in liquid nitrogen or by bead beating) in the dark.
-Use 1 ml Cuvette to measure the absorbance at A652 and A665 visible wavelength
+Use 1 ml Cuvette to measure the absorbance at A652 and A665 visible wavelength.
+I usually extract chlorophyll from microalgae.
 # Chlorophyll Content Analysis Shiny App

 This Shiny app allows users to analyze chlorophyll content data, calculate chlorophyll a, b, and total chlorophyll concentrations, and visualize the results with statistical analysis.